 A co-operative, or co-op, is a business or organisation that is owned and controlled by its members to meet their shared needs.
 The members can be the workers of a worker co-op, people who live in a housing co-op, or producers who grow food or produce things together.
 All members have a say in how the co-op is run.

 The transition to a co-operative economy has been building slowly since the start of the Rojava Revolution in North and East Syria (NES).
-Having been built up from nothing, the co-operative economy now makes up about 7% of the economy of Jazira, the largest region, with about 3% coming from women’s co-operatives.
+Having been built up from nothing, the co-operative economy now makes up about 7% of the economy of Jazira, the largest region, which has over 40 co-operatives.

 We, as part of the co-operative and solidarity economy movements in Britain, are aiming to build real solidarity and relationships between co-operative movements both here and in North and East Syria, as well as North Kurdistan / southeast Turkey, where a similar movement, though stifled and heavily oppressed by state forces, continues to grow and resist.
 We believe that only by developing their economy can this movement survive and thrive, and that we, as fellow co-operators, are well placed to support in this way – movement to movement, and co-op to co-op.